jawadahmed2/Transfer_Land_Using_Blockchain/Source/asset-transfer-basic/README.md

 The Fabric land network is used to deploy and run this sample.
 Follow these steps in order:

-1. Create the test network and a channel (from the `test-network` folder).
+1. Create the test network and a channel (from the `land-network` folder).
    ```
    ./network.sh up createChannel -c mychannel -ca
    ```